10 books to read in March

 Many people around the world were electrified by the voice and words of a 22-year-old Black woman in a bright yellow coat whose poem helped usher in the Biden administration on Jan.
 20. Now “The Hill We Climb,” with an introduction by Oprah Winfrey, can be read and savored.

-Greenidge’s second novel is technically Young Adult, but it’s too urgent and too good to be overlooked by adult readers.
-Libertie, a Black woman born free in Reconstruction-era Brooklyn, feels stifled by the expectations of her physician mother.
+Greenidge’s second novel follows Libertie, a Black woman born free in Reconstruction-era Brooklyn, who feels stifled by the expectations of her physician mother.
 When she marries a Haitian man, he promises that life on his island will be different, more equal.
 Instead, she starts to question the true meaning of freedom.

 Bethanne Patrick is the editor, most recently, of “The Books That Changed My Life: Reflections by 100 Authors, Actors, Musicians and Other Remarkable People.”

-Note: Correction: An earlier version of this story stated that “Libertie” is a YA novel.
-The book was written for an adult audience.
-This version has been updated.